Instant Pot Pelau Recipe

 A combination of rice and pigeon peas and chicken (or beef or saltfish or pork)

-Normally to create pelau, we need to caramelize the sugar to get the brown color, like we do with stew chicken.
+Normally to create pelau, we need to caramelize the sugar to get the brown color, as we do with stew chicken.

 If you were hesitant about having to caramelize sugar then this recipe is especially for you.